 Each year, fifteen PA students are selected to participate in this exciting year-long fellowship, designed to explore foundations in teaching, expose students to the current educational environment, and expand professional development and leadership opportunities.

-The students have access to a network of mentors and educators, the Future Educator Development Steering Committee, who curate an intentional and impactful educational experience for the fellows.
+The students have access to a network of mentors and educators, the Future Educator Development Steering Committee, who curates an intentional and impactful educational experience for the fellows.

-Selected applicants will attend a kick-off session at the annual PAEA Education Forum.
-Fellows will participate in designated sessions at the Forum and then engaged in a year-long program, working through educational programming, problems, and competencies designed to foster foundations in PA education.
-Fellows will also be invited back for the culminating session at the following Education Forum.
+Selected applicants will kick off the fellowship by attending the annual PAEA Education Forum.
+After the Forum, Fellows will engage in a year-long virtual experience, working through educational programming to develop foundational and functional educator competencies and demonstrate their learning through modules, teach backs, and scholarly presentations.
+Fellows will also be invited back for a culminating session at the following Education Forum.

 Leadership and Professional Development

-The FEF begins by convening students at the PAEA Education Forum to kick off their fellowship experience.
-After the Forum, students are expected to participate in online learning modules, discussions, and brief instructional offerings, which will continue to enhance their skill set and expose them to a career path in PA education.
+The FEF begins by convening students at the PAEA Education Forum to kick off their fellowship experience with the Future Educator Symposium.
+After the Forum, students are expected to participate in online learning modules, discussions, and planned activities that will continue to enhance their skill set and expose them to a career path in PA education.

-We recognize that the life of a PA student is a busy one with conflicting priorities.
-Please note, while this fellowship is highly competitive, it is not designed to compete with your first priority as a PA student.
+We recognize that the life of a PA student is busy with conflicting priorities.
+Please note that while this fellowship is highly competitive, it is not designed to compete with your first priority as a PA student.
 Nonetheless, students must commit to the learning experience and the activities required to complete the fellowship.

 Sample activities include: